darsto/jstemplate/README.md

 See a full example here:
 [selfcontained.html](https://github.com/darsto/jstemplate/blob/master/examples/selfcontained.html).

-jstemplate is a javascript equivalent of PHP template language used in [Woltlab Suite Core](https://docs.woltlab.com/view_templates.html), which itself is based on [PHP Smarty](https://www.smarty.net) template language.
+jstemplate is based on the PHP template language used in [Woltlab Suite Core](https://docs.woltlab.com/view_templates.html), which itself is based on the [PHP Smarty](https://www.smarty.net) template language.

 The template code is transformed to a valid HTML element which can be processed with the regular querySelector DOM API.
 The code is roughly 150 lines long,